GridPlus/gridplus-sdk/docs/index.md

 ## List of Built-In Providers

-The following section outlines options related to build-in providers.
+The following section outlines options related to built-in providers.

 ### Bitcoin